Quick Start for Confluent Platform¶

 messages.

 Schema Registry ensures that messages sent to your cluster have the correct schema.
-For more information, see Schema Registry Overview.
+For more information, see Schema Registry for Confluent Platform.

 Step 4: Create a stream and table by using SQL statements¶